Submit Article

 What Were the Facts of This Case?

 Between March and August 2014, Lim transferred a total of $281,941.40 to Koh and Koh’s sister.
 The breakdown was $280,000 for the land and $1,941.40 for travel expenses.
-On 23 August 2014, Lim and Koh flew to China and met Lu Jinlin, described as Koh’s acquaintance.
+On 23 August 2014, Lim and Koh flew to China and met Lu Jinlin (“Lu”), described as Koh’s acquaintance.
 Lu was said to lease the land from the village committee.
-Lim’s evidence was that no lease had been signed at the time because the village committee had not yet been elected.
+Lim had paid the full sum, but she was told that no lease had yet been signed because the village committee had not been elected.
 Lu and Koh assured Lim that she would acquire an interest in the land thereafter.
-A 70-year lease was eventually granted to Lu on 15 December 2014.

-On 15 March 2015, Lu flew to Singapore and signed a document granting Lim a 70-year sublease over part of the land.
+Lu was eventually granted a 70-year lease on 15 December 2014.
+On 15 March 2015, Lu travelled to Singapore and signed a document granting Lim a 70-year sublease over part of the land.
 Lim, Lim’s son, Koh, and Lu were present, and Koh signed the sublease as a witness.
-After the sublease was signed, Lim did not receive further information from Koh or Lu.
-Lim said she only realised in 2017 that Koh had not invested in the land herself, and she then commenced suit seeking repayment on the basis that she had been tricked.
+After that, Lim did not receive further information from Koh or Lu.
+Lim claimed that she only realised in 2017 that Koh had not invested in the land herself, and that she had been tricked, prompting her to initiate the suit.

 How Did the Court Analyse the Issues?